Matisyahu: Family

 Matisyahu met NYU film student Tahlia (née Silverman) when she interviewed him for a documentary about men and women not touching each other.
-They were set up by Rabbi Dov Yonah Korn, NYU's Chabad chaplain, and they married in August 2004.
-Together they have sons Laivy (2005), Shalom, and Menachem Mendel (2011).
-In 2014, Matisyahu confirmed that he had divorced his wife approximately two years before, but they remain on good terms and were sharing parenting responsibilities.
+They were set up by Rabbi Dov Yonah Korn, NYU's Chabad rabbi, and they married in August 2004.
+Together they have sons Laivy (2005), Shalom, and Menachem Mendel (2011), likely in homage to Rabbi Menachem Mendel Schneerson.
+In a 2014 interview, Matisyahu confirmed that he had divorced his wife "about a year ago."

-Matisyahu has also fathered a child named Sasha Lillian, who was born while he was on tour with Adel Tawil in Germany.
-Former girlfriend Toma Danley gave birth to Sasha on April 2, 2014, in Portland, Oregon where the newborn was diagnosed with a rare heart defect.
-Sasha underwent open-heart surgery in May 2015, and another in January 2017.
-She has reportedly recovered well.

-Sasha has lived with her mother since her birth.
-Matisyahu and Danley met in 1997 while he was attending a wilderness program for drug and alcohol recovery in Bend, Oregon.
+Matisyahu also fathered his first daughter in 2014 with longtime friend Toma Danley.
+The baby was born in Portland, OR, while he was on tour with Adel Tawil in Germany.
+The newborn was diagnosed with a rare heart defect, underwent three open-heart surgeries at 1, 3, and 9 years old, and has reportedly fully recovered.
+She has lived with her mother in Portland, OR since birth.
+Matisyahu and Danley met in 1997 while he was attending the wilderness program in Bend, OR.
+Matisyahu and Toma have shared parenting responsibilities over the years.